OpenEMS/openems/README.md

 If running on a development server and want to expose the UI on your LAN, add the `--host 0.0.0.0` flag.
 For example:  `ng serve -o -c openems-edge-dev --host 0.0.0.0`.

+To configure the backend, visit `http://localhost:8080/system/console/configMgr`.
+Default user/password is **admin**.

 ## Documentation

 * [Latest version of documentation](https://openems.github.io/openems.io/openems/latest/introduction.html)